TepidJesus/CloudCrack/README.md

 CloudCrack is a powerful CLI program that leverages AWS EC2 services to de-hash passwords at an effectively infinite scale, right from the command line.
 Key features include:

 - **Scalable Password De-hashing**: Utilize the power of AWS EC2 services to perform password de-hashing on a massive scale, enabling quick retrieval of acquired from engagements.
 - **Cost-Effective**: CloudCrack allows you to utilize AWS EC2 services without any upfront costs.
 However, please note that you are responsible for all AWS usage fees incurred.
+CloudCrack features and auto-shutdown system to close idle EC2 instances to minimize costs.
 - **Zero Overhead**: The AWS infrastructure that supports CloudCrack runs entirely within the AWS Free-Tier.
 The only costs you pay for are directly related to the de-hashing of passwords.
 - **AWS Account Requirement**: CloudCrack runs entirely within your own AWS account.
 Please ensure that you have an AWS account already setup.
 - **Easy Setup**: CloudCrack provides step-by-step instructions to guide you through the setup process, including creating an AWS IAM user and applying for higher vCPU limits.